simonom/PyCHAM/README.md

 			defaults to one

 light_time = times (s) for light status, corresponding to the elements of light_status
-				(below), if empty defaults to lights off for whole experiment
+				(below), if empty defaults to lights off for whole experiment.
+				Use this setting regardless of whether light is natural or artificial (chamber lamps).
+The setting for a particular time is recognised when the time step will surpass the time given in light_time.
+				For example, for a 4 hour
+				experiment, with lights on for first half and lights off for second, use: light_time = 0.0, 7200.0
+				light_status = 1, 0

 light_status = 1 for lights on and 0 for lights off, with times given in light_time
 				(above), if empty defaults to lights off for whole experiment.
-Setting to off (0) means that even if values given for natural light via variables lat, lon, DayOfYear and daytime_start above, the simulation will be dark
+Setting to off (0) means that even if variables defining light intensity above, the simulation will be dark.
+Use this setting regardless of whether light is natural or artificial (chamber lamps).
+The setting for a particular time is recognised when the time step will surpass the time given in light_time.
+				For example, for a 4 hour
+				experiment, with lights on for first half and lights off for second, use: light_time = 0.0, 7200.0
+				light_status = 1, 0

 tracked_comp = name of component(s) to track rate of concentration change
 				(molecules/cc.s); must match name given in chemical scheme, and if